Support for Windows 10 in Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-- The Windows 10 Windows Assessment and Deployment Kit (ADK).
+- The Windows Assessment and Deployment Kit (ADK) for Windows 10

 Windows 10 as a client

-Configuration Manager attempts to provide support as a client for each new Windows 10 version as soon as possible after that Windows version releases.
-Because the products have separate development and release schedules, the support that Configuration Manager provides depends on when the versions and branches of each product release.
+Configuration Manager attempts to provide support as a client for each new Windows 10 version as soon as possible after it becomes available.
+Because the products have separate development and release schedules, the support that Configuration Manager provides depends on when each becomes available.

-For example, a Configuration Manager version will drop from the matrix after support for that version ends.
-Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1607 (CBB) will drop from the matrix when they are removed from the Configuration Manager supported configurations list.
-See Deprecated operating systems for more information.
+A Configuration Manager version drops from the matrix after support for that version ends.
+Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1511 drops from the matrix when they're removed from support.

 |Enterprise 2015 LTSB|